apigeecs/apigee-jsc-debug/README.md

 ## Samples

-You will find sample debug configuration, trace file, and JSC Callout in the sampleProxy folder.
+You will find sample debug configuration, trace file, and JSC callout in the sampleProxy folder.

 ## IDE Integration

-Our team has successfully integrated this tool with Sublime and Webstorm IDEs - the two most popular options for offline development of Edge artifacts.
+Our team has successfully integrated this tool with Sublime and Webstorm IDEs - the two most popular options for off-line development of Edge artifacts.

 For invoking an interactive debugger from sublime via the build command add the following custom build policy to your configuration: